tuchaVshortah/tuchaVshortah.github.io/content/posts/how_to_restore_the_old_context_menu_in_windows_11.md

 +++
 date = '2024-11-12T20:11:26+05:00'
 draft = false
-title = 'How to restore the old context menu in windows 11'
+title = 'How to restore the old context menu in Windows 11?'

 tags = ["configurations", "windows"]